bunkahle/Transcrypt-Examples/dom/insert_text.rst

 	<body onload=insert_text2.insert()>

-We have to distinguish between three parts in the routine call: the first part **insert_text.** is the routine name as it is save as a file in the directory __javascript__ like insert_text.js - this is our source code file for the script.
+We have to distinguish between three parts in the routine call: the first part **insert_text.** is the routine name as it is saved as a file in the directory __javascript__ like insert_text.js - this is our source code file for the script.
 If we transcrypt our python code to javascript we usually choose the same name for the python code in order to translate to javascript code.
 So ::